premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-09-23-questions-or-silence.md

 Your mind may be racing with the reasons why this wouldn't work and how absurd this imagination is.
 I understand that.
 My mind has the same doubts too.

 However, this is not new.
 There were many spiritual leaders, who demonstrated this phenomenon many times over, as documented in the non-scientific, religious, and spiritual texts.
-So far, I've rejected all of the spiritual leaders, simply because I could not understand them.
-Now, I see them as a life coach, than a spiritual leader.
-I begin to believe that this form of coaching is possible.
+So far, I've rejected all spiritual leaders, simply because I could not understand them.
+Now, I have begun to understand a bit, but not completely yet.
+I see them as a life coach, than spiritual leaders.
+I believe this form of coaching is possible.
 Don't ask me why or how?.
 I have no idea.

 Only thing I know from my coaching practice is that,